artchen/ghost-theme-memory/README.md

 ## Demo

-Please visit my blog (in Chinese) for a demo of tis theme. [http://otakism.org](http://otakism.org).
+Please visit my blog (in Chinese) for a demo of this theme. [http://otakism.org](http://otakism.org).

 Here is a screenshot for quick preview: